-The North Gateway Community Business Center serves as an entry point to historic Richmond Highway from points north including the Nation's Capital, the City of Alexandria and the Capital Beltway, providing an initial impression of Fairfax County, not only to visitors but to those who live in other parts of the county.
+The North Gateway CBC serves as an entry point to historic Richmond Highway from points north including the Nation's Capital, the City of Alexandria and the Capital Beltway, providing an initial impression of Fairfax County, not only to visitors but to those who live in other parts of the county.
 Improving the identity and appearance of the area using urban design principles and revitalization strategies are especially important.
 An attractive and efficient mix of land uses improves the image, economic viability and circulation along the Richmond Highway Corridor.
-Figure 21 indicates the geographic location of land units in the North Gateway CBC, shown in yellow, and the Suburban Neighborhood Areas between the CBCs, shown in green.
+Figure 21 indicates the geographic location of land units in the North Gateway CBC, shown in yellow, and the Suburban Neighborhood Areas below the CBC, shown in green.